ddnexus/pagy/docs/api/calendar.md

 Since they are meant to be used in the UI, they use the user/server local time in order to make sense for the UI.
 For that reason their input (the `:period` variable) and output (the `from` and `to` accessors) are always local time.

 If you use `ActiveRecord`, your app should set the `Time.zone` for your user or your server.
-Then you can convert an UTC time from the storage to a local `Time`/`TimeWithZone`` object for the calendar very easily with:
+Then you can convert an UTC time from the storage to a local `Time`/`TimeWithZone` object for the calendar very easily with:

 ```ruby
 utc_time.in_time_zone
 ```

 You can also convert from local to UTC time with `local_time.utc`, however, when you use it as an argument in a scope, `ActiveRecord` converts it for you.

+### First weekday

+Set the `Date.beginning_of_week` toto the symbol of the first day of the week (e.g. `Date.beginning_of_week = :sunday`).
+Notice the default is `:monday` consistently with the ISO-8601 standard (and Rails).

 ## Files